pimcore/pimcore/docs/Development_Documentation/13_Installation_and_Upgrade/03_System_Setup_and_Hosting/13_Amazon_AWS_Setup/03_Amazon_AWS_S3_Setup.md

     's3' => ['seekable' => true]
 ]));

+// you have to customize this if you'd like to deliver your assets/thumbnails in your S3 bucket by CloudFront
 $s3BaseUrl = "https://s3.eu-central-1.amazonaws.com";
 $s3TmpUrlPrefix = $s3BaseUrl . str_replace("s3:/", "", PIMCORE_TEMPORARY_DIRECTORY);
 $s3AssetUrlPrefix = $s3BaseUrl . str_replace("s3:/", "", PIMCORE_ASSET_DIRECTORY);